Bob Krueger

 1. List coloring with requests for planar graphs

-Project in progress with undergraduates I am advising at the IGL in Fall 2023.
+Project done by undergraduates I advised at the IGL in Fall 2023.

 2. Manipulation in voting theory [IGL wiki].